ISP19/problems/custom-template-filters/README.md

 # Basic Custom Template Filters

-In Django polls tutorial if you want to show latest questions.
+In Django polls tutorial it has several ways to show the latest questions.
+One way that the tutorial does not mentions is using custom template tags and filters which is the useful magic of Django that you can create your tamplate tags or filters using on your projects.

+## Question
+Create custom template tags or filters that return 5 latest questions in poll_extras.py.

-You can filtters latest questions by using Django custom template filters.
+> You can be using the starter template or just read the code below.
 ```
 django
     mysite